auth0/docs/articles/logs/index.md

 If you would like to store log data longer than the time period offered by your subscription plan, we recommend you use the [Management API feature that allows you to retrieve the relevant data](api/management/v2#!/Logs/get_logs).
 Once you've retrieved your data, you can:

 * Store the data yourself
-* Send the data to an external service such as Splunk (consider using the [Auth0 Logs to Splunk Extension](/extensions/splunk))
+* Send the data to an external service.
+You can install and configure an Auth0 Extension in order to export logs automatically to another provider, like Sumo Logic or Loggly.
+For a list of available providers and detailed steps to configure each, see [Export Auth0 logs to an external service](/extensions#export-auth0-logs-to-an-external-service).

-#### Retrieving logs from the Management API
+### Retrieving logs from the Management API

 You can use the Management API v2 retrieve your logs.
 There are the two available endpoints, each providing slightly different quantities of information:

 * [/api/v2/logs](/api/v2#!/Logs/get_logs): Retrieves log entries that match the provided search criteria.
-If you do not provide any search criteria, you will get a list of all available entries;
+If you do not provide any search criteria, you will get a list of all available entries.
+Refer to the [Logs Query Syntax](/logs/query-syntax) for more details.
 * [/api/v2/logs/{id}](/api/v2#!/Logs/get_logs_by_id): Retrieves the single log entry associated with the provided ID.

 ## Log data event listing